WHY ONE IS SCREENED OUT AT SSB

 Your own ease, comfort and safety comes last, always and everytime” – Field Marshall chetwode

-One who understands the gravity of this sentence will never have a difficulty in understanding what is needed at SSB boards.
+One who understands the gravity of this sentence will never find it difficult to understand what is needed at SSB boards.

 SSB boards need the “Right candidates” , because, one day you may lead your men in war.
 Consequently for your men, your orders would mean the difference between life and death.
 Therefore one wrong person selected can pose a threat to lives of many people.

 Suppose, you go to buy a gold coin.
 The jeweler hands you the coin and you look at it in awe, by its glittering external appearance.
 By chance, you happen to slide your fingers over it and notice some particles coming off.
 Now in doubt, you further slightly rub the coin and find there is only a gold polish upon the surface Observing underneath, you found it to be made of some other metal.
 Frankly tell me, would you like to buy such a coin?